library(idiolect)

 can also be plotted onto the TRUE vs. FALSE distributions using the

-second argument of density_plot()
+second argument of density_plot().
+The q argument

 can be used to draw a black vertical line that crosses the two